ArduPilot/UAVLogViewer/backend/README.md

 PYTHONPATH=. python -m uvicorn main:app --reload --log-level debug
 ```

+## Chat Download Option
+- The entire chat (during the session) can be downloaded by clicking on the "Download" button below the chatbox in the UI interface.

 ## 🔒 Security Features

 - **Session-based authentication**: Uses X-Session-ID headers for session management